-Many people aren’t even aware they are in an abusive relationship due to the fact that there are so many common misconceptions about what counts as abuse.
-Many victims believe that if their partner doesn’t physically assault them then they are not dealing with abuse.
+Many people aren’t aware they are in an abusive relationship due to the fact that there are so many common misconceptions about what counts as abuse.
+Many victims believe that if their partner doesn’t physically assault them then they are not experiencing abuse.
 However, that’s not the case.
 You should ask yourself questions about your partner like:

 - Do they try to keep you away from friends or family?

-- Are you put-down constantly, embarrassed, or shamed by comments they say?
+- Are you put down constantly, embarrassed, or shamed by the comments they say?

 - Do they control who you see?